MikeAbner/nile/README.md

 2. Does the Nile application work the way it should based on the Requirements section?

 3. Is the code well organized and does it follow traditional javascript coding conventions?

+4. Bells and Whistles.
+If there is time, what were you able to add.
+For example, the fonts in the mock are located here: https://fonts.google.com/specimen/Noto+Sans and http://fontawesome.io/assets/font-awesome-4.7.0.zip.

+5. Your summary statement.
+Do your choices make sense?
+Do you explain them well?
+Are we left with a lot of open questions?

 ## Support